Aged care nursing

 Aged Care Policy and Advocacy

-The ACN Policy Team is committed to advancing nursing leadership in the provision of high quality, person-centred and sustainable aged care in Australia.
+The ACN Policy Team is committed to ‘Shaping Health, Advancing Nursing’ in the provision of high quality, person-centred and sustainable aged care in Australia.
 We give our members a voice to advocate for an aged care system that rewards their efforts and empowers them to deliver the best possible outcomes for older Australians, whether in their own homes or in aged care facilities.

-In conjunction with our Policy Chapters and other experts, the Policy Team develops white papers, position statements and perspective briefs to address systemic challenges and opportunities in aged care including:
+In conjunction with our Policy Chapters and other experts, the Policy Team develops white papers, position statements and perspective briefs to address systemic challenges and opportunities in aged care.

 - Nurses are essential in health and aged care reform